 Geeta Rani Jena has a willingness to serve her community.
 She knows that a community vaccinator is an essential animal health care worker who provides low-cost chicken vaccines and deworming treatments to poultry farmers.
-With support and training from Heifer International, women in Odisha, India, are stepping forward to fill these roles for local farmers while earning an income of their own.
+With support and training from Heifer International, women in Odisha, India - like Geeta - are stepping forward to fill these roles for local farmers while earning an income of their own.
 And amid the pandemic, this allows vaccinators to keep their community's livestock healthy and their families financially afloat.

 There are many diseases and parasites that can harm poultry and other livestock.
 From avian flu to tapeworms, chickens are susceptible to illnesses that can affect their health and spell bad news for the farmers who sell them and the consumers who buy them.
 Fortunately, there are vaccinations for that — and community vaccinators like Geeta know exactly how to use them.

 Geeta is one of nearly 200 community vaccinators trained through Heifer India’s Hatching Hope project, which aims to improve the nutrition and income of 3.2 million people in the state of Odisha through the production, promotion and consumption of poultry.
 The ultimate goal of the project is to close the living income gap for project partners and their families.